HumzaBasharat/Data-Analysis/00Introduction/Analyze-your-data-effectively.md

-# Here I write the notes
+# Here I write the notes or add the PDF Doc file